dockstore/dockstore/_docs/organizations-and-collections.md

 # Organizations and Collections

 ## Organizations
 Organizations are landing pages for collaborations, institutions, consortiums, companies, etc. that allow users to showcase tools and workflows.
 This is achieved through the creation of collections, which are groupings of related tools and workflows.
-The users of an organization do not need to own the tools or workflows in any way, the tools and workflows just have to be published.
-Collections can be thought of as a playlist on a Music Streaming Service where tools and workflows are analogous to individual songs.
+The users of an organization do not need to own the tools or workflows in any way; the tools and workflows just have to be published.
+Collections can be thought of as a playlist on a music streaming service where tools and workflows are analogous to individual songs.
 They can be shared publicly, and the user does not need to own them.

 ### Creating an organization
 To create an organization request, go to the [organizations](https://dockstore.org/organizations) page and select `Create Organization Request`.
 Any user can request to create an organization by filling out the following form.
 For now, the request must be approved by a Dockstore curator in order to be public.
-Until it is, you are still able to edit it, add collections, add members, etc.
+Until it is approved, you are still able to edit it, add collections, add members, etc.

 ![Create Organization Request](/assets/images/docs/CreateOrganizationRequest.png)

 The fields for name, display name, and topic are all required.
 These can be changed later.
+The organization name and display name must be unique across all of Dockstore.
-* **Name** - the name used in URLs and as an identifier (unique)
+* **Name** - the name used in URLs and as an identifier
-* **Display Name** - the pretty name used anywhere the organization is mentioned that allows for other characters such as spaces (unique)
+* **Display Name** - the pretty name used anywhere the organization is mentioned that allows for other characters such as spaces
 * **Topic** - a short description of the organization (1-2 sentences)

 Once a user creates an organization request, they will be redirected to the organization page.
 Here they can make edits to the organization, add collections, even add members.
-The organization is not public though, and will require acceptance by a Dockstore curator before it can be viewed publicly..
+The organization is not public though, and will require acceptance by a Dockstore curator before it can be viewed publicly.

 ![Pending Organization](/assets/images/docs/PendingOrganization.png)